mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods-v2.en.md

 To create a payment, you should capture card data through the buyer's browser.
 For security reasons, **never store data in your servers**.

+> NOTE
+>
+> Note
+>
+> This documentation uses the new library version.
+To see the previous version, go to [integrate payment for cards with MercadoPago.js V1 section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/receiving-payment-by-card).

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Include MercadoPago.js library

 **Use our official library to access Mercado Pago API** from your application and collect data securely.